 When intensive medical attention is needed for babies born prematurely or with serious problems, neonatologists from Riley Hospital for Children at Indiana University Health provide care to critically ill babies in one of our neonatal intensive care units.

-In addition to Obstetricians, we have several Certified Nurse Midwives on staff who are supported by a team of OB Hospitalists.
-We also have several Family Medicine Physicians who are trained to care for both you and your baby throughout your pregnancy, and beyond.
+In addition to obstetricians (OB), we have several certified nurse midwives on staff supported by a team of OB hospitalists.
+We also have several family medicine physicians who are trained to care for both you and your baby throughout your pregnancy and beyond.

-We offer Perinatal Outreach Education classes to IU Health RN's and to RN's outside of IU Health.
-To obtain a current class schedule of Perinatal Education classes, please email our Administrative Assistant, Amy Allison.
+We offer Perinatal Outreach Education classes to IU Health registered nurses (RN) and to RNs outside of IU Health.
+To obtain a current class schedule of perinatal education classes, please email the Perinatal Education Team.

-- Hydrotherapy and Water Birth - The use of warm water, or hydrotherapy, often decreases labor discomfort.
+- Hydrotherapy and water birth.
+The use of warm water, or hydrotherapy, often decreases labor discomfort.
 You may labor in a tub and then deliver in a birthing bed or you may elect to deliver in the water.
 Water birth is a gentle way of welcoming your baby into the world.
 Water birth benefits babies as well.
-After months of living in the watery environment of a womb, being born into a tub of water is a comfortable transition.
+After months of living in the watery environment of a uterus, being born into a tub of water is a comfortable transition.
 Of course, if you have complications, medical help is immediately available.

 - Birthing balls, massage therapy and aromatherapy

 - Self-hypnosis techniques via Hypnobabies Childbirth Preparation.
 This complete childbirth education course teaches medical hypnosis techniques to mothers so they can enter hypnosis and remain comfortable, mobile and aware during childbirth.